Ph.D. in Plant Sciences

 Plant Genetics Option

-The Department offers advanced study leading to a Ph.D. degree in Plant Genetics with supporting minors.
+The Department offers advanced study leading to a Ph.D. degree in Plant Genetics with supporting certificates.
 Thesis research problems are related to the diverse research projects of the faculty.

-The Department conducts research programs in: cereal quality; cropping systems/specialty crops; molecular and conventional approaches to plant improvement.
-Faculty have expertise in molecular genetics, plant breeding and genetics, cereal quality, cytogenetics, biochemistry, plant physiology and agronomy.
+The Department conducts research programs in: cereal quality; cropping systems/specialty crops; molecular and conventional approaches to plant improvement; and the interaction of introduced plants on native plant biodiversity.
+Faculty have expertise in molecular genetics and genomics, plant breeding, cereal quality, horticulture, biochemistry, plant physiology, agronomy, and plant ecology and evolution.